NVIDIA/earth2studio/docs/userguide/features/statistics.md

 ## Contributing Statistics and Metrics

-Want to add your own statistic or metric to the package?
+Want to add your own statistics or metrics to the package?
 Great, we will be happy to work with you.
-At the minimum we expect the model to abide by the interface defined above.
+At the minimum we expect the model to abide by the interfaces defined above.
 We may also work with the user to ensure that there are `reduction_dimensions` applicable and, if possible, weight and batching support possible.